SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 9. Push the pipeline code to GitHub.

 - git add .
-- git commit –m “adding pipeline config”
+- git commit –m “adding pipeline config” or git commit -m 'adding pipeline config'
 - git push

 Hint: you might have to configure your Git before.